Emergencies can happen at any time, normally without warning and they can have a huge impact on our lives, businesses and infrastructure.

 - a major emergency may stretch local emergency services so that neighbouring emergency services may be brought in to help

-Bedford Borough Council has emergency plans in place and a dedicated Resilience Team who work to make sure that we can effectively respond to emergencies.
+We have a resilience team who work to make sure that we can effectively respond to emergencies.